camunda/camunda-docs-manual/content/developer-guide/chapters/process-engine/10-execution-tree.md

 <center><img src="ref:asset:/assets/img/developer-guide/10-process-engine/activity-instance-ids-on-execution-tree.PNG" class="img-responsive"/></center>

 Both executions **4** and **6** have no child executions and have the activity instance id of the user task **A** and **B**.
 The executions **3** and **5** have the same activity instance id because **5** execute the composite activity **Subprocess**. **1** is the execution of the process instance and has the id of the process instance as activity instance id.
 The execution **2** does not match the other patterns and take the activity instance id of the parent execution **1**.

-## The role of the Process Virtual Machine (PVM)

-Above, we have considered the static execution tree at a specific point in time.
-Of course, this tree changes during the course of a process instance, for example when activities start or complete, or a parallel gateway is executed.
-This is the task of the Process Virtual Machine (PVM).
-It is responsible for transforming the execution tree such that it always represents the current execution state according to the four patterns.
-For example, before starting the execution of a scope activity, the PVM makes sure to create a new child execution of the current execution and sets the properties accordingly.